warte67/SDOM/docs/progress.md

         - After extensive debugging and testing, the `EventManager`, `EventListeners`, and overall event system are now stable and behave according to typical DOM specifications.
         - Both instant and deferred `addChild()` and `removeChild()` operations work reliably, ensuring robust event propagation and hierarchy management.
         - With the event system confirmed stable, we’ve decided this is the ideal time to begin transitioning from `JSON-based` initialization to `Sol2-powered Lua` scripting.

+- ### [September 25, 2025]
+    - **JSON → Lua Transition Complete:**
+        - All configuration, scripting, and resource creation now use Lua tables via Sol2.
+        - Factory, Core, and EventManager refactored to accept and process `sol::table` configs.
+        - All display object constructors updated to support Lua-based initialization.
+        - Removed legacy JSON code paths and tests.
+    - **Unit Tests Passing:**
+        - All core, factory, display object, and stage unit tests now pass with Lua configs.
+        - Verified resource creation, retrieval, type checking, and destruction using Lua.
+        - Event system and Box object tests run successfully with Lua-driven scenes.
+    - **Robust Numeric Handling:**
+        - Fixed Sol2 numeric type issues by casting Lua numbers to C++ types as needed.
+        - Optional properties (`x`, `y`, `width`, `height`) now default sensibly if missing.
+    - **Improved Type Assignment:**
+        - All display objects correctly assign and report their type from Lua configs.
+        - Resource handles and type checks now work as expected.
+    - **Documentation and API Consistency:**
+        - Updated documentation to reflect Lua-first configuration and scripting.
+        - All examples and tests now use Lua for initialization and setup.
+    - **Milestone:**
+        - SDOM is now fully Lua-configurable and ready for advanced scripting, rapid prototyping, and integration with external tools.

 # Next Steps:
-Our next focus will be on replacing JSON configuration and initialization with Lua scripts using Sol2.
-This transition will enable more flexible and powerful scripting for unit tests, object setup, dialog scripting, stage scene management, and rapid application prototyping—all within Lua.
+- Expand Lua scripting examples and documentation.
+- Add more interactive event tests (drag/drop, stacking, anchoring).
+- Continue improving resource management and garbage collection.
+- Plan for future language hooks (e.g., Python).
+- Maintain and update Doxygen and Markdown docs as features evolve.

 # ToDo:

-- Plan to implement a garbage_collection() function to clean up stray display objects.
-For now, stray objects are destroyed on application termination.
+- Implement garbage_collection() for display objects.
-- Expand event system tests to include drag-and-drop functionality, stacking, and anchoring for `Box` objects.
+- Expand event system tests for Box objects.
-- Reintroduce `IResourceObject` into the `Factory` for resource management alongside `IDisplayObject`.
+- Reintroduce IResourceObject into Factory.
-- Add unit tests for the revised `Factory` and event system to ensure stability and robustness.
+- Add more unit tests for Factory and event system.
-- Move resource and pointer tests to `onUnitTest()` methods when available.
-- Add comprehensive unit tests for Factory, resource_ptr, and error conditions.
-- Language Hooks
-    - Plan for hooks to support other languages (e.g., Python bindings).
-    - Add placeholder comments or sections.
+- Add language hook placeholders.
-- Documentation
-    - Add Doxygen comments for all public API elements.
+- Add Doxygen comments for all public APIs.
-    - Update progress.md with daily progress and ToDo items.
+- Add unit tests for macros and exception handling.
 - Testing
     - Add unit tests for macros and exception handling.